 When is the 1031 exchange timeline shorter than 180 days?

-This window can be shortened if your tax deadline comes before the 180th day.
-In this case, the 1031 exchange deadline falls on the day your tax return is due.
-We’ve written before about how you can file for an extension on your taxes to maximize your replacement period, but this will only extend the 1031 deadline to the 180th day — no further.
+This window can be shortened if your tax filing date comes before the 180th day.
+In this case, the 1031 exchange deadline falls on the date your tax return is due.
+You can file for an extension on your taxes to maximize your replacement period, but this will only extend the 1031 deadline to the 180th day — no further.

 When can the 1031 exchange deadline be extended past 180 days?